kim-yoonseung/snu-pp2014/homeworks/instr-hw.md

 * You should submit your code, such as `.rkt' file, for each problem.

+* If you see a warning page while uploading `.rkt' files, then please change the file extension as `.txt'.

 * You should upload your file using our online submission system shown below.

+* For the late submission, we accept your submission for 7 days after deadline.
+Your grade will get deducted by 5% for each day.

 ## Self-grader ##